Dance with intelligent, dynamic minds and bodies in Canada’s largest and most comprehensive university program.

 York's dance program is the only dance program in Canada to offer a wide array of world dance courses.
 Receive an integrated education in dance, combining intensive studio training with academic studies in dance and other fine and liberal arts.

-Choose from streams in choreography/performance, dance education and dance studies.
+Choose from streams in choreography/performance and dance education.
 We offer you professional training in contemporary/ballet and world dance, complemented by courses in composition, production, dance history and ethnography.

 Performance opportunities abound!
 Joint/diploma degree programs with Canada’s National Ballet School and the School of Toronto Dance Theatre are also available.